pinedamg/mage2dock/DOCUMENTATION/content/introduction/index.md

 - **Queueing Management:**
 Beanstalkd Console - RabbitMQ Console
 - **Random Tools:**
-HAProxy - Certbot - Blackfire - Selenium - Jenkins - ElasticSearch - Kibana - Grafana - Mailhog - MailDev - Minio - Varnish - Swoole - Laravel Echo...
+Mailu - HAProxy - Certbot - Blackfire - Selenium - Jenkins - ElasticSearch - Kibana - Grafana - Gitlab - Mailhog - MailDev - Minio - Varnish - Swoole - NetData - Portainer - Laravel Echo - Phalcon...

 Laradock introduces the **Workspace** Image, as a development environment.
 It contains a rich set of helpful tools, all pre-configured to work and integrate with almost any combination of Containers and tools you may choose.

 **Workspace Image Tools**
-PHP CLI - Composer - Git - Linuxbrew - Node - V8JS - Gulp - SQLite - xDebug - Envoy - Deployer - Vim - Yarn - SOAP - Drush...
+PHP CLI - Composer - Git - Linuxbrew - Node - V8JS - Gulp - SQLite - xDebug - Envoy - Deployer - Vim - Yarn - SOAP - Drush - WP-CLI...

 You can choose, which tools to install in your workspace container and other containers, from the `.env` file.